 “I remember the night of the Tennessee Waltz,

 When an old friend I happened to see.
+I introduced her to my darling and while they were dancing,

 My friend stole my sweetheart from me.”